 I was bright with such a sight, having made my way to Godiva’s Boutique along Grassmarket.
 The sun was shining and people were flooding the streets.
 I was lucky enough to meet the owner of Godiva, Fleur MacIntosh.
-Having had a moment, I made my way around the colourful and object-jumping materials and patterns of the vintage boutique.
+Having had a moment, I made my way around the colourful, object-jumping materials and patterns of the vintage boutique.

 Vintage Visions: A Day in the Life of Godiva, Edinburgh's Fashion Haven